WidgetsBurritos/rackspace-homepage/README.md

 *setup.sh* does all the hard work:

   - Checks software prerequisites
-  - Attempts to download VirtualBox/drush if missing
+  - Attempts to download VirtualBox/Drush if missing
   - Downloads Drupal 7
   - Creates a unique Docker machine
   - Sets Docker environment variables
   - Starts the application containers
-  - Generates custom ssh keys for use with the ssh container & drush
+  - Generates custom ssh keys for use with the ssh container & Drush
   - Generates Drush aliases for use with the application.

 From the previous step just type in the following commands: